 - National Institutes of Health: Foreign and American medical professionals hoping to advance their research might want to consider one of these prestigious (and generous) endowments.

-- Whitaker International Program: Biomedical engineering's global reach serves as this organization's focus, so applications here need to open themselves up to international institutions and applications.
+- Whitaker International Program: Biomedical engineering's global reach serves as this organization's focus, so applicants here need to open themselves up to international institutions and applications.

-- U.S. National Library of Medicine: From tech to small businesses, the USNLM’s funding programs cover a diverse range of fields that feed into medicine.
+- U.S. National Library of Medicine: From tech to small businesses, the USNLM funding programs cover a diverse range of fields that feed into medicine.

-- Society for Women's Health Research: Female engineers and scientists benefit from these grants meant to support anything that improves women's health and education on a global scale.
+- Society for Women's Health Research: Female engineers and scientists are eligible for these grants, meant to support initiatives that improves women's health and education on a global scale.

 - Damon Runyon Cancer Research Foundation: Every cent donated to the DRCRF directly feeds into fellowships and awards bringing humanity closer to cancer cures and improved prevention regimens.

-- Burroughs Wellcome Fund: Emerging scientists working in largely underrecognized and underfunded biomedical fields are the main recipients of this private foundation's money.
+- Burroughs Wellcome Fund: Emerging scientists working in largely underrecognized and underfunded biomedical fields are the main recipients of this private foundation's awards.

 - The Foundation for Alcohol Research: As one can probably assume from the name, The Foundation for Alcohol Research contributes to projects studying how alcohol impacts human physical and mental health.